jdittrich/userNeedResearchBook/text/allURBook.md

 sheet.

-Often I include some kind of **checklist** on the top, especially if there is some legal stuff required, like signing a consent form.
-Thus I can cross out what I already have gone through with the participant and immediately see if I forgot something.
+Often I include some kind of **checklist** on the top, especially if there are legal matters involved, such as signing a consent form.
+Thus I can tick off what we already dealt with and immediately see if I forgot something.

 As a beginner you may have some difficulties with formulating your questions or spontaneously entering on a new subject.
-In this case you can put some facets or list down on the cheat sheet like »Activities/Motivations/Problems«, or, for the graphics design topic:
+In this case you can help you along with some reminders on the sheet, like »Activities/Motivations/Problems«, »How and Why", or, for the graphics design topic:
 »creativity/variations/creative rules/technology" or the like.

 ## Equipment